r-oung/android-silent-update/README.md

 # Silent Update

 This sample shows how to update Android app silently without user confirmation using a device owner app.
-It was tested on temi.

 ## Usage
 1. Build app and install on device